 As a dual citizenship country, Colombia is also an excellent option for people looking to obtain second citizenship without giving up their current passport.

-Colombia hasn’t had it easy in the past, but now they are moving in the right direction with better investment opportunities and safety measures.
+Colombia hasn’t had it easy in the past, but now it is moving in the right direction with better investment opportunities and safety measures.